liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/04-installing-liferay.markdown

 The
 [Portal properties reference documentation](@platform-ref@/7.2-latest/propertiesdoc) lists the default properties and describes all the properties you can set for
-@product@.
+@sharepoint@.

 | **Tip:** The wizard is a helpful tool, especially if you're setting
-| up @product@ for the first time.
+| up @sharepoint@ for the first time.
 If you're a veteran and you already have your
 | various properties set up, you can disable the setup wizard.
 If you disable
 | the setup wizard, you must configure everything manually from a portal
 | properties file (e.g., `[LIFERAY_HOME]/portal-ext.properties`).
 To disable the